 We conducted our audit in accordance with International Standards on Auditing (UK) ("ISAs (UK)") and applicable law.
-Our responsibilities under those standards are described below.
-We have fulfilled our ethical responsibilities under, and are independent of the company in accordance with, UK ethical requirements, including the FRC's Ethical Standard.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+Our responsibilities are described below.
+We believe that the audit evidence we have obtained is a sufficient and appropriate basis for our opinion.
+Our audit opinion is consistent with our report to the audit committee.

-We were appointed as auditor by the directors for the period ended 31 December 2005.
-The period of the total uninterrupted engagement is for the 13 financial years ended 31 December 2017.
-We have fulfilled our ethical responsibilities under, and we remain independent of the company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed public interest entities.
-No non-audit services pohibited by that standard were provided.
+We were appointed as auditor by the directors during the year ended 31 December 2005.
+The period of total uninterrupted engagement is for the 14 financial years ended 31 December 2018.
+We have fulfilled our ethical responsibilities under, and we remain independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to listed public interest entities.
+No non-audit services prohibited by that standard were provided.